Pungyeon/clean-go-article/README.md

 ## Summary

 First of all, thank you for making it all the way through the article.
-I hope that it has given some insight into what clean code is, as well as how it will help ensure maintanability, readability and stability in your code base.
+I hope that it has given some insight into what clean code is, as well as how it will help ensure maintainability, readability and stability in your code base.
 To sum up all the topics covered:

 **Functions** - Naming of functions should become more specific, the smaller the scope of the function.
 Ensure that all functions are single purpose.
 A good measure, being to limit your function length to 5-8 lines and only takes 2-3 input arguments.